Blitzman/CarND-PID-Control/README.md

 #### Describe the effect each of the P, I, D components had in your implementation

+Regarding the PID controller for the steering angle

 * The proportional (P) component is the main one whose goal is to steer the car against the cross-track error (i.e., towards the lane center).
 Only adding this component causes the car to overshoot the lane center.
 * The integral (I) component's goal is to eliminate a systematic error that might be introduced by a biased controlled system.
 This is not the case of the simulator.
 Only adding this component causes the car to drive in circles since there is no bias to correct.
 * The derivative or differential (D) component's objective is to avoid the overshooting caused by P by smoothing its approach to the lane center (i.e., smooth the error minimization process and damp oscillations).

+We also implemented a PID controller to control throttle so that the car speeds up when the total error is low and brakes if the error is large.
+This controller has the same behavior since its aim is to minimize the CTE.

 #### Describe how the final hyperparameters were chosen

+The final hyperparameters were empirically chosen without needing additional steps like twiddle to keep the car running on the drivable portion of the track.
+The steering controller was tuned first and then the same process was repeated for the throttle controller.
+Firstly, we set all coefficients to zero and started increasing the P component until the car is able to complete a loop.
+This led to an extremely wobbly drive so the D component was then increased until we found a good balance to make the car trajectory smooth enough to complete the track at a decent speed.
+The I component was not strictly necessary but we found out that a really small one helped in certain situations.

+By following this empirical procedure we finally chose (0.13, 0.002, 3.0) for the throttle controller Kp, Ki, and Kd coefficients and (0.3, 0.0, and 0.02) for the speed controller respectively.

 ### The vehicle must successfully drive a lap around the track